ejhusom/ejhusom.github.io/erikjohannes/content/posts/_index.md

 ---
-title: Blog posts
+title: All posts
 ---

-Here are some stuff I have written and some photos I have taken.
+Here is the archive of all my posts.